 Where: via San Vitale, 17 | Ravenna

-The museum is inside the Benedictine monastery of San Vitale and it hosts important archaeological findings and collections of minor arts that go backwards inside the history of Ravenna and its territory, they stem from different periods of history, from the Protohistoric Era until the Late Middle Ages.
+The National Museum of Ravenna is inside the Benedictine monastery of San Vitale and it hosts important archaeological findings and collections of minor arts that go backwards inside the history of Ravenna and its territory, they stem from different periods of history, from the Protohistoric Era until the Late Middle Ages.

 Where: via di Roma, corner with via Alberoni | Ravenna